Polybutylene Pipes: Problems, Replacement Cost & What You Need to Know

 Do I have to replace polybutylene pipes if they aren't leaking?

 You are not legally required to replace polybutylene pipes simply because they exist in your home.
-However, the consequences of not replacing them — insurance difficulties, selling challenges, and eventual failure — make proactive replacement the financially sound choice for most homeowners.
+However, the consequences of not replacing them (insurance difficulties, selling challenges, and eventual failure) make proactive replacement the financially sound choice for most homeowners.
 Because degradation happens internally, a pipe that looks fine today may be weeks away from failure.
 If your home was built between 1978 and 1995, a plumbing inspection is a smart starting point.

 What is the best material to replace polybutylene pipes with?

 PEX (cross-linked polyethylene) is the most widely recommended replacement material for polybutylene repiping.
-It's flexible, affordable, resistant to freezing and corrosion, and has an expected lifespan of 40–50 years.
+It's flexible, affordable, resistant to freezing and corrosion, and has an expected lifespan of 40 to 50 years.
 Copper is a premium alternative with a longer track record, while CPVC is also used in some applications.
 Your plumber can recommend the best option based on your home's layout and local water quality.
 Learn more in our PEX plumbing guide.

 How do I know if I have polybutylene pipes without opening my walls?